Ryan-w2024/PoseAnything/README.md

 ## 📅 Time Schedule

-We are committed to open-sourcing our work to the community as quickly as possible.
-Below is the short-term release plan:

 | No. | Content                             | State|
 | :--- |:------------------------------------|:--------------------------|
 | **1** | **Model Enhanced Using Human Data** | **✅**      |
 | **2** | **Release Training Code** | **✅**      |
 | **3** | **XPose Dataset Release**           |  [Hugging Face](https://huggingface.co/datasets/Ryan241005/XPose)  |

-Please monitor our repository for the latest code and dataset release announcements.

 ---